grafana/alloy/docs/sources/shared/deploy-alloy.md

 ### Pros

 * Doesn’t require running on separate infrastructure
-* Typically leads to smaller-sized agents
+* Typically leads to smaller-sized collectors
 * Lower network latency to instrumented applications

 ### Cons

-* Requires planning a process for provisioning Grafana Agent on new machines, as well as keeping configuration up to date to avoid configuration drift
+* Requires planning a process for provisioning {{< param "PRODUCT_NAME" >}} on new machines, as well as keeping configuration up to date to avoid configuration drift
-* Not possible to scale agents independently when using Kubernetes DaemonSets
+* Not possible to scale independently when using Kubernetes DaemonSets
 * Scaling the topology can strain external APIs (like service discovery) and network infrastructure (like firewalls, proxy servers, and egress points)

 ### Use for